Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 2. Real Estate Investment

 Investors purchase government-approved property.
-After maintaining this real estate for the required holding period, they may choose to keep or sell the property, according to program rules.
+After maintaining this real estate for the required five-year holding period, they may choose to keep or sell the property, according to program rules.

 3. Contribution to the University of the West Indies (UWI) Fund